Nalaster the Clever,

 by the occasional appearance of a giant black serpent, seemingly composed of

 smoke.
-Few are those who have seen it and lived to tell of it.
-After the events
+Few are those who have seen it and lived to tell the tale.
+With the events

 at Chokestone, Nalaster decided it was time to put an end to the worship of